Jake Burger Preview, Player Props: Marlins vs. Dodgers

-On Wednesday, Jake Burger (.600 slugging percentage in past 10 games, including four home runs) and the Miami Marlins face the Los Angeles Dodgers, whose starting pitcher will be Lance Lynn.
+On Thursday, Jake Burger (.590 slugging percentage in past 10 games, including four home runs) and the Miami Marlins face the Los Angeles Dodgers, whose starting pitcher will be Ryan Pepiot.
 First pitch is at 6:40 PM ET.

-In his most recent game, he hit a home run while going 2-for-3 against the Dodgers.
+He had a hitless showing in his last game (0-for-3) against the Dodgers.

 Jake Burger Game Info & Props vs. the Dodgers